Volunteer Expectations,

 Children / Minors

 Children volunteering under the age of 16 must be 1) accompanied by a legal guardian / parent 2) old enough to participate and respect safety boundaries, and 3) stay with their legal guardian / parent.
-Children must never be left unattended or allowed to roam the building.
+Children must never be left unattended or allowed to roam the grounds or facilities.

 Dress / Clothing

+Volunteering is a time to serve, not make a statement.
 Dress in a manner that is modest and appropriate.
-Refrain from wearing clothing that references drugs, alcohol, or other inappropriate references.
+Refrain from wearing clothing that references drugs, alcohol, or other inappropriate references, including those that are unnecessarily provocative or offensive.

 Confidentiality